manish-vi/social_network_graph_link_prediction/README.md

 * __scikit-learn:__ scikit-learn is a Python module for machine learning built on top of SciPy.
     * pip install scikit-learn
     * conda install -c anaconda scikit-learn

+* __networkx:__ NetworkX is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
+    * pip install networkx
+    * conda install -c anaconda networkx

 * __nltk:__ The Natural Language Toolkit (NLTK) is a Python package for natural language processing.
     * pip install nltk
     * conda install -c anaconda nltk